Lost Prophets – Search for the Collective: Synopsis

 Lost Prophets "highlights surfers from around the world who are doing more than striving for a sponsor.
 They’re environmentalists, nonprofit organizers and spiritual people performing selfless acts..."
 Outside writer Lisa Lombardi says the film "embraces the original notion of surfing as an escape, a joy, and a way to connect with nature...the movie is a gorgeous array of color, action, and editing."

 Screenings and film festivals

-After the North America tour, Lost Prophets was screened at a number of film festivals across the globe, including the Newport Beach Film Festival, Greenroom Festival in Japan and Taranaki Arts Festival in New Zealand.
-Apffel is currently directing a longer cut for the film with more narratives and is tailored more to a mainstream audience.
+After its North America tour, Lost Prophets was screened at a number of film festivals across the globe, including the Newport Beach Film Festival, Greenroom Festival in Japan, and Taranaki Arts Festival in New Zealand.
+Apffel is currently directing a longer cut of the film with more narratives that is tailored to a more mainstream audience.

 'So Cal natives Nathan Apffel and Hans Hagen's beautifully shot surf film that (we can vouch) transcends genre with a pure aesthetic that leaves even the most surf-shy viewer longing for the perfect tube.'